 A great place for snorkeling, you can also enjoy kayaking, waterskiing, and other water sports and there is a selection of bars/restaurants that line the beach road for when you get thirsty.

 3. Monastiri Beach aka Agios Ioannis Beach

 This beautiful rocky bay with shallow green/blue waters where the yachts moor up and a monastery built on the clifftop overhead is located on the headland West of Naoussa so is usually protected from the wind.

-Monastiri is a good beach for snorkelling and also for families with young kids or non-swimmers as the sea is calm and stays shallow for a good 100 metres.
+Monastiri is a good beach for snorkeling and also for families with young kids or non-swimmers as the sea is calm and stays shallow for a good 100 meters.

 4. Marcello Beach aka Martselo Beach

 With views of Paros main port, perfect for watching the ferries sail in and out, this beautiful sandy beach which is actually a series of rocky coves, allows you to be tucked away from the main throng of tourists.
 Organized with sunbeds, a beach volleyball court, and cafes and tavernas, it is popular with both young adults and families and can become quite crowded July-August.